ai4os/ai4-docs/source/getting-started/new-features.rst

 --------------------

 In this section, we will offer some insight on to where the AI4OS stack is heading.

-First, the are a number of mature features that are in the process of being integrated in the stack:
+Some of these features are experimental and might not end up being integrated in the stack:

 * 📈 try model endpoints with OSCAR
 * 📈 new tool for efficient video streaming (Kafka)
-* 📈 support for federated learning with NVflare

-Along with these upcoming features, we are exploring more improvements.
-These are in an experimental status and might not finally get integrated in the stack.

-* 📈 carbon footprint estimator for your deployments
-* 📈 graph visualizations of your module/deployment metadata
+* 📈 graph visualizations of your module/deployment provenance information
-* 📈 ability to launch trainings in batch
+* 📈 migration to Keycloak authentication
-* 📈 new popularity metrics

 Do you find something missing?
 Please check
 :ref:`how to suggest a new feature <new-features-request>`.